3 Days in Buenos Aires, Argentina: The Best Things To Do

 Relax at Bosques de Palermo

-It’s one of the best places to relax in green space in Buenos Aires and at the weekends it’s filled with playing children and families catch up with each other.
-As its name suggests you’ll find it right in the heart of Palermo.
+It’s one of the best places to relax in green space in Buenos Aires, and at weekends it’s filled with playing children and families catch up with each other.
+As its name suggests, you’ll find it right in the heart of Palermo.

 Take a Free Yoga Class